Dynamic Analysis (DAST)

 | exposures | Sensitive information/file exposure |

-Environment Separation: Because DAST sends actual HTTP requests, running it in a production environment may cause data corruption and service disruption.
-Be sure to run it only in a staging/testing environment.
+Environment separation: Because DAST sends real HTTP requests, running it against production can corrupt data and disrupt service.
+Always run it only in a staging or test environment.

-Authentication Settings: Endpoints that require authentication must pass a token through ZAP's authentication settings or Nuclei's header option to ensure coverage.
+Authentication setup: For endpoints that require authentication, pass a token through ZAP's authentication settings or Nuclei's header option to ensure full coverage.

 False positive management: DAST has a higher false positive rate than SAST.
-We recommend a phased approach, starting with WARN and switching to FAIL after reviewing the results.
+We recommend a phased approach: start with WARN and switch to FAIL after reviewing the results.

 Next steps